KirigayaRyuunosuke/2D-animations/README.md

 * How to add depth to your square?

 Well, I kinda cheated.
 This is cube, but if you think about it, cube is actualy square with third dimension attached to it, so everything that is happening here is rotating square, and on each corner i compute point above and below that corner.

 Ok, but what about depth?
 Well...
-If something is more far away from observer it should be smaller, so I calculate how far each corner is from observer point and scale lengh of according edge by *c/distance*, where c is some constant
+If something is more far away from observer it should be smaller, so I calculate how far each corner is from observer point and scale lengh of according edge by *c/distance*, where c is some constant.

+Last step is to change our 8 3D points to 8 2D point which is also done by implementing simple matrix calculations, and then project it onto our table and print it out.